 If only I hadn’t wasted so much time and energy on sorting and storing all the things that I had.
 If only I hadn’t gotten so upset over various things getting broken or ruined by floods in the basement or careless children.
 But I couldn’t have known what was going to happen–all I can do is try to be better going forward.
 Which is definitely one of Van Loon’s points–that our regrets can be a tool for us now if we acknowledge them and own them instead of burying them.
 And her book supplies tools to do that, with discussion/reflection questions, scripture, and prayer.

 Where she really got me was when she started talking about her experience as a parent of grown children: “My empty nest echoed with the sound of regret.”
-My nest is still quite full (will any of them EVER leave?), but three of my babies are legal adults.
+My nest is still quite full (will any of them EVER leave?), [edit: two are gone now, one quite far away.] but three of my babies are legal adults.
 Without implying that there is anything seriously wrong with any of them–don’t get me wrong!–of course they have their struggles and I cannot help but think there were things I should have done differently.
 I can’t help but remember how far short I have fallen–and continue to fall–of the perfect mother I just knew I was going to be.
 I regret deeply–I can’t tell you how much–that I didn’t enjoy them enough when they were little.
 I never heard that saying “The days are long but the years are short” until my kids were already big.
 I wish I had.
 It won’t do any good for me to tell those of you who still have little kids that they will be grown up before you know it but it is true.

 So I guess that is a pretty typical regret to have with kids who are almost but not quite launched, but it’s the one I am really struggling with right now, and I hope that going through some of the reflections in If Only will help me.